sabrinasadik/www_threefold.io/www.threefold.io/content/grid/vision.md

 +++
 title ="vision"
-header = "The TF Grid has two dimensions" weight = 1
+header = "Two aspects of the ThreeFold Grid" weight = 1
 +++
-#### TF Grid expansion through capacity farming
+#### Expansion of the ThreeFOld Grid by Capacity Farming
-The ThreeFold Grid is build by people for people.
-It is made of independently owned hardware running the Zero-OS operating system.
-This operating system is a minimal operating system that makes hardware components available to anyone as a utility.
-This utility is available to anyone who wants to compute and store data.
+The ThreeFold Grid is built by people and for people.
+It consists of independently owned hardware running the Zero OS operating system.
+Zero OS is a minimal operating system that makes hardware components available to anyone as a utility.
+This utility capacity is available to anyone who wants to use compute power or to store data.

-Grid expansion is driven by individuals with an interest to earn ThreeFold Tokens.
-Newly created grid capacity translates directly to a token return based on the quatity of utility being created by the hardware provided.
+ThreeFold Grid expansion is driven by individuals and organisations, known as ThreeFold Farmers, who earn ThreeFold Tokens by providing capacity on the TF Grid.
+Newly created TF Grid capacity generates a token return directly based on the quantity and quality of utility created by the hardware connected by the Farmer.

-#### TF Grid utilisation through use cases
+#### Use case utilization of the ThreeFold Grid
-We are all consuming more and more compute and storage for everyday life.
-Independent studies show that that expansion is exponential.
-To deliver this ever expanding need for compute and storage capacity the Threefold grid is going local.
+Independent studies show that the consumption of compute and storage in our everyday life is undergoing exponential growth.
+To deliver on this ever-expanding demand, we need to deliver more capacity in the locality it is needed.

+The ThreeFold Grid solves this problem be allowing internet capacity to be delivered where it is needed.
+Essentially, the ThreeFold Grid allows the internet to go local.

 Local capacity enables local entrepreneurs to develop capacity use cases for local communities.
-No need to use remote, centrally owned, inefficient datacenters.
+No need to use remote, centrally owned and inefficient datacenters.
+The capacity can be delivered where it is needed, at much lower cost.